 2. Choose the Right Vehicle and Equipment

-Selecting the right packaging system is crucial for maintaining temperature during storage and transport.
+Selecting the right packaging system is crucial when it comes to maintaining cold chain during transport.

 You have two main options: active and passive packaging systems.
 Active systems regulate your product’s temperature actively, using tools like refrigeration units such as blast freezers and reefer trucks.
 Passive systems, on the other hand, maintain temperature without active regulation, using materials like dry ice, gel packs, and plastic coolers.